-(c) Noted the various specific comments and suggestions on related technical, legal and policy issues for further deliberation on the global statistical geospatial framework and requested the Expert Group to take them into account, and welcomed in this context the offer by many Member States to share their specific experiences;

-(d) Recognized the importance of the continuing work of the Expert Group, with a focus on consolidation and implementation of the global statistical geospatial framework, and, with respect to implementation, encouraged the Expert Group to focus on capability-building, knowledge management and sharing of good practices, for example, use of technological tools, and, with respect to consolidation, strongly encouraged the Expert Group to build on the work done by other bodies at the global and regional levels and to enable them in turn to build on the work of the Expert Group;

-(e) Agreed to the amended terms of reference of the Expert Group with regard to its composition and terms of office and to the proposal to retain the current Co-Chairs for an additional three-year term;

-(f) Adopted the five guiding principles as referenced in the report of the Expert Group on the Integration of Statistical and Geospatial Information as the foundation of the global statistical geospatial framework, and looked forward to progress on the framework being reported to both the Statistical Commission and the Committee of Experts for consideration and adoption at their next sessions in 2017.
+- (c) Noted the various specific comments and suggestions on related technical, legal and policy issues for further deliberation of the Global Statistical Geospatial Framework and asked the Expert Group to take them into account, and welcomed in this context the offer by many Member States to share their specific experiences. - (d) Recognized the importance of the continuing work of the Expert Group with a focus on consolidation and implementation of the Global Statistical Geospatial Framework; with respect to implementation the Expert Group is encouraged to focus on capability building; knowledge management; sharing of good practices, e.g. use of technological tools; with respect to consolidation the Group is strongly encouraged to build on the work by other bodies at the global and regional level and enable them to do vice versa. - (e) Agreed to the amended Terms of Reference of the Expert Group with regard to its composition and terms of office, and on the proposal to retain the current co-Chairs for another three years term. - (f) Adopted the five guiding principles as referenced in the report as the foundation of the Global Statistical Geospatial Framework, and looks forward to the progress on the Global Statistical Geospatial Framework being reported to both the Statistical Commission and the Committee of Experts for consideration and adoption at their next sessions in 2017.

+Decision 6/108